How to apply to open a special free school

 D4 – integration and community cohesion

-All applications must meet our integration and community cohesion objectives, with a view to ensuring all children and young people are able to participate fully in life in modern Britain.
+All applications must demonstrate how they will promote community cohesion and integration, with a view to ensuring all children and young people are able to participate fully in life in modern Britain.

-• how the school will promote fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs
+- promoting the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; and how the school will promote these values as part of pupils’ spiritual, moral, social and cultural (SMSC) development.

 When assessing the information you provide in this part of your application, we will consider the potential impact on integration and community cohesion and the intake of neighbouring schools.

 There are a number of ways you may wish to demonstrate your commitment to integration and community cohesion.
-The strongest applications are likely to include programmes or activities aimed at helping pupils to value differences and challenge prejudice, discrimination, stereotyping and intolerance of others, and to understand the diversity of their communities and wider society.
+The strongest applications should include programmes or activities aimed at helping pupils to value differences and challenge prejudice, discrimination, stereotyping and intolerance of others, and to understand the diversity of their communities and wider society.

 We will consider the extent to which the additional activities you propose will be effective and appropriate to the local context of the school.